 Psalm 119 is full of Law.
 The longest psalm of all is about God’s precious and holy Law.

 How could anything testify of the one and only begotten Son of God, the One “full of grace and truth” without having the substance?
 Such would not be a true witness or do God justice.
-But it is the Word of God, no less, and of that same Old Testament Paul said to Timothy, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works” (II Tim.
-3:16).
+But it is the Word of God, no less, and of that same Old Testament Paul said to Timothy, “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works” (2 Timothy 3:16-17).
 So many professing believers like to quote this one too, not stopping to consider that while they think it speaks of the New Testament, it really speaks of the Old at that time.

 And may I add James’ words as well: “But will you know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Do you see how faith wrought with his works, and by works was FAITH MADE PERFECT?
 And the Scripture was fulfilled which says, Abraham believed God, and it was imputed to him for righteousness: and he was called the FRIEND OF GOD.
 You see then how that BY WORKS A MAN IS JUSTIFIED, AND NOT BY FAITH ONLY” (James 2:20-24)?
 So then, are we also perfected by works?
 According to James, yes, works growing out of genuine faith.

-Grace is the favor or power to have or do or be something outside of oneself.
+Grace is the favor or power to have or to do or to be something outside of oneself.